SuperOfficeDocs/crmscript/docs/api-reference/classes/NSRoleEntity/GetDataRights.md

 # DataRights GetDataRights()

-Data rights matrix - defines role's access to data owned by current user, users in same group, and other users.
+Data rights matrix* defines role's access to data owned by current user, users in same group, and other users.

 **Returns:** DataRights